symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 ### Goal of this page

-To operate SymbolicData on a local site requires access to the data via a web server at localhost and a SPARQL endpoint.
+To operate SymbolicData on a local site requires access to the data via a web server at localhost and a Sparql endpoint.

-On this page we describe how to set up your own SPARQL endpoint at <http://localhost:8890/sparql> based on Apache (requires mod\_rewrite) running under a recent Linux Debian Ubuntu distribution.
+On this page we describe how to set up your own Sparql endpoint at <http://localhost:8890/sparql> based on Apache (requires mod\_rewrite) running under a recent Linux Debian Ubuntu distribution.

 -   Tried with Debian GNU/Linux 7.0, Ubuntu 12.04.2 LTS, and Apache/2.2.22 (Debian)